 CranioSacral Therapy (CST), NeuroMeningeal Therapy (NMT) and Visceral Mobilization (VM) are treatment modalities that your therapist may chose to utilize during your treatments at Shine, as almost anyone, from newborns to seniors, can benefit from it.
-CST is a gentle yet powerful method of detecting and correcting the alignment and function of the nervous system and surrounding tissues while VM works with the internal organs and their surrounding tissues.
-All three approaches seek to improve the fluidity and mobility of the entire craniosacral system, which includes the soft tissues and fluid that protect your brain and spinal cord, and all the bones of the spine from the cranium (head) to the sacrum (triangular bone at the base of the spine, just above the tailbone).
-The delicate balance of this complex system can be compromised by trauma, surgery, poor posture, and even minor injuries.
-Craniosacral dysfunctions can create a cascade of negative effects anywhere in the body that may present years after the initial event.
+CST and NMT are gentle yet powerful methods of detecting and correcting the alignment and function of the nervous system and surrounding tissues while VM works with the internal organs and their surrounding tissues.
+All three approaches seek to improve the alignment, symmetry and mobility of these systems.
+The delicate balance of these complex systems can be compromised by trauma, surgery, postural compensations, infections and even minor injuries.
+Dysfunctions in these systems can create a cascade of negative effects anywhere in the body that may even present years after the initial event.

-A typical CST session takes place in a quiet, private setting and can last as little as a few minutes or up to an hour.
-The client remains fully clothed while comfortably lying on a treatment table.
-By carefully palpating (or "listening") with the hands to feel for tissue motion restrictions and areas of weak or congested fluid flow, the therapist can trace an imbalance to the original source of dysfunction.
-Delicate manual techniques are then used to release and rebalance those problem areas.
-Like other manual therapies, CST does not take the place of empowering movement, breath, and postural retraining, so these manual therapies are always used in combination with these it can create powerful and deeply healing effects.
+CST, NMT and VM sessions at Shine take place in a quiet, private setting and can last as little as a few minutes or up to an hour.
+The client remains clothed or respectfully draped while comfortably resting on a treatment table.
+By carefully palpating (or "listening") with the hands to feel for tissue alignment and motion restrictions, we trace an imbalance to the original source of dysfunction.
+Gentle, firm and specific manual techniques are then used to release and rebalance that area.
+CST, NMT and VM do not take the place of empowering movement, breath, and postural retraining, so these manual therapies are always used in combination with movement education to create the most healing outcomes for our clients.
 What you experience during your own session is highly individualized and based on your body's unique response to each technique.
-Clients leave feeling more relaxed, aligned and present in their bodies.
-By releasing tensions in the craniosacral system, the body is better able to heal and make intuitive self-corrections even after the conclusion of a treatment.
+Clients generally leave feeling more relaxed, aligned and present in their bodies.
+By releasing tensions in these systems, the body is better able to heal and make intuitive self-corrections even weeks after the conclusion of the treatment.

-Individual's with the following symptoms tend to respond very well to CST: headaches, migraines, clenching and jaw dysfunction (TMD), tension, sinus pressure, tinnitus, vertigo, and spinal impairments (including herniated disc, whiplash and muscle strains).
+Individual's with the following symptoms tend to respond very well to CST, NMT and VM: headaches, migraines, clenching and jaw dysfunction (TMD), tension, sinus pressure, tinnitus, vertigo, and spinal impairments (including herniated disc, whiplash and muscle strains).
 In addition, orthopedic injuries including chronic spinal pain, painful menstruation, gastrointestinal dysfunction, and breathing impairments respond very well to these techniques.